AlessioQuercia/windows-server/README.md

 <a name="server"></a>
 ## 2 - Setup the Server
 Do this step in the computer you want to setup as a Server.
-Please note that during this guide I used a computer with Windows 10 - Build 19042 (20H2).
+Please note that during this guide I used a computer with Windows 10 - Home edition - Build 19042 (20H2).

 ### 2.1 - Get the list of users
 Go to **Start** --> Type and open **cmd.exe** --> Type **net user** on the Command Prompt --> Choose the account you want to connect to and remember the username.